mossmatters/BIOL6302/Week12_PCE/README.md

 length(com.1.abund)
 ```

-To get the PD of this community, the phylogeny must be reduced to have only the taxa in the community, which we can do using the column names of the community-specific vector and the .
+To get the PD of this community, the phylogeny must be reduced to have only the taxa in the community, which we can do using the column names of the community-specific vector and the tree.

 ```
 com.1.phylo = keep.tip(my.phylo,colnames(com.1.abund))